William-Ger/AI_Therapist/README.md

 ![Screenshot](EDA_Semantic_Therapist.png)

+### 1. Distribution of Years Gained or Lost

+The distribution of years gained or lost showcases a somewhat bimodal characteristic, exhibiting peaks in the ranges of -10 to 0 years and 0 to 10 years.
+This distribution hints at a significant presence of factors that have the potential to either diminish or extend lifespan by a margin of up to 10 years.
+Moreover, there are factors identifiable within the dataset that exert a more pronounced negative influence, potentially decreasing lifespan by over 20 years.

+### 2. Average Years Gained or Lost by Strength of Science

+When we delve into the analysis grounded on the strength of the supporting science, an interesting observation surfaces:

+- **Strong Science:** Factors substantiated by "strong" scientific backing predominantly harbor a negative impact on lifespan.
+This trend suggests a greater scientific focus on identifying factors that curtail lifespan rather than those extending it.

+- **Suggestive or Good Science:** On the flip side, factors falling under the "suggestive" or "good" categories of scientific backing tend to foster a positive influence on lifespan, alluding to a lifespan-enhancing potential associated with these factors.

+### 3. Average Years Gained or Lost by Sex Affected

+An analysis based on the affected sex categorization yields the following insights:

+- **General Trend:** A generally positive average in years gained or lost across all categories points to a predominance of lifespan-extending factors in the dataset.

+- **Female Category:** The factors pertaining to the "Female" category are observed to facilitate a higher average in years gained when juxtaposed with the "Male" category, inferring a more favorable influence of these factors on females.

+- **Mixed Sex Categories:** The categories encompassing mixed sexes (e.g., "Both, but more in women") unravel a spectrum of effects, underscoring the intricate nature of the influence these factors exert across different sexes.

 ### Feature Engineering

 Feature engineering was carried out to create meaningful features from the existing data, which were later used in the semantic analysis process.
 This involved: